Prudhveer-G/stock-market-data-pipeline/README.md

 ### Technical Architecture & Data Flow

-The pipeline follows a staged ETL process:
+The pipeline follows a simple local ETL workflow:

-1. Extract daily stock data using Python
+1. Extract stock data using Python
-2. Clean and validate records
-3. Transform data into relational format
+2. Transform raw data into a structured DataFrame
-4. Load data into MySQL tables
+3. Load records into MySQL using a relational schema
-5. Query data using SQL for analysis
+4. Query stored data using SQL for analysis

-Each stage operates independently to allow re-runs without manual cleanup.
+Each stage is modular to allow independent testing and re-runs.

 ---